goechsler/japh/README.md

 It returns whatever value we get minus 39.
 We've got no clue why.
 (And while you're pondering: Think about side effects for second.
 Do you see the i in peril?
 Great power comes with great responsibility.)

-Luckily next thing is the definition of the list @|, we were just wondering about.
+Luckily the next thing is the definition of the list @|, we were just wondering about.
 It's just a weird string split into a list of single characters.
 We knew it!

         @| = split //, '<2hF7g(+Pd6`P7YZ5e(+;Z5eO6O(6PF5\Z5e';